jagadeesh944078/Namaste-React/README.md

 # Functional Component ?

--Functional component is a normal javascript function which return some piece of jsx code or React element and React function should start with capitial letter
+- Functional component is a normal javascript function which return some piece of jsx code or React element and React function should start with capitial letter
 - we can write functions using function keyword as well but arrow function is newer way and industry standard everywhere you see array functions only most
 - jsx syntax take care malicious attack (xcross scripting site attack)
 - jsx expression must have one single parent